fuyutaa/flexibleJoystickInUnity/README.md

 # flexibleJoystickInUnity

-The math in other ones is poorly maded, new Vector2 resulting in going through walls, weirdly acting Collider2Ds...

-I looked at many tutorials (5-7~), but couldn't find a correct math solution, so here I am ^^

  You can define an area where the joystick can move.
 Not a static and boring joystick ;)

 For the joystick visuals, you can search in the asset store for "Joystick Pack", it's free.